LC-burigo/Web-CRUD/README.md

 :heavy_exclamation_mark: clicking in one school, you can see the details

    <img src="projeto/school_5.png"  width=600>

+6. Delete view

+By writing 127.0.0.1.8000/app_projeto/delete/{pk} you can delete the school corresponding to that primary key

 :triangular_flag_on_post: This project, despite being simple, i hope it helps you to better understand the generic views :triangular_flag_on_post: